 South Korea: 30-day VISA-FREE entry for transit passengers holding certain visas

-If you require a visa for South Korea, the result will say so but will also show the special case where you can get a visa exemption with a substitute visa.
+If you require a visa for South Korea, the result will say so, but it will also show the special case where you can get a visa exemption with a substitute visa if you are in transit to a third country.

 —